freeCodeCamp/freeCodeCamp/guide/english/csharp/linq/index.md

 // Group fruits by color into a dictionary var fruitsByColor = fruits.GroupBy(g => g.Color).ToDictionary(k => k.Key, v => v.ToList()); // Dictionary of list of fruits by color

-// linq operations can be concatenated and are not performed as long as data is needed var logs = new List<Log>;
+// LINQ operations can be concatenated and are not performed as long as data is needed var logs = new List<Log>;

 if (filterBySeverity)